MattSegal/devblog/content/simple-django-deployment.md

 Date: 2020-04-19 12:00
 Category: Django

 You're learning web development with Django.
 You've followed the [official introductory tutorial](https://docs.djangoproject.com/en/3.0/intro/tutorial01/) and you can get a Django app working on your local computer.
 Now you want to put your web app onto the internet.
-Maybe it's to show your friends, or you actually want to use it, or maybe you just want to learn how to deploy Django apps.
+Maybe it's to show your friends, or you actually want to use it for something, or maybe you just want to learn how to deploy Django apps.
 I want to help you deploy your Django app, but first, let's go over why you're here.

 ### Stuck, frustrated, confused, embarrassed